hrishita31/Resume_Parser/README.md

 As we had already added the job titles and their respective codes from O-NET, now we map our extracted job titles to the codes from O-NET.
 The mapping is done if there is a cosine similarity of greater than or equal to 0.5.

-Our Resume parser has successfully been created!
+Our Resume revealer has successfully been created!